Average CAM Costs Per Square Foot by Property Type (2026 Benchmarks)

 Industrial: Scale Masks the Exposure

-Industrial CAM rates are the lowest in commercial real estate — but the large footprints of distribution and logistics tenants mean absolute dollar exposure is significant.
+Industrial CAM rates are the lowest in commercial real estate, but the large footprints of distribution and logistics tenants mean absolute dollar exposure is significant.
 A 50,000 SF tenant paying $1.50/SF owes $75,000 annually.
 A 3% pro-rata error (common when landlords substitute GLOA for GLA in vacancy calculations) costs $2,250/year.
 Over a 6-year lookback, that's $13,500.
+For a detailed breakdown of what drives costs at industrial properties and where overcharges concentrate, see the industrial and warehouse CAM costs guide.

 How to Use These Benchmarks